Paris Brocantes You’ll Love for their Vintage and Antiques

 Shares

-Exploring brocantes (which is the French word for flea markets and antique markets) is a delightful way to spend an hour or two on a Sunday in Paris.
+Exploring brocantes is a delightful way to spend an hour or two on a Sunday (some are also open on Saturdays and Mondays) in Paris.
 Whether your intention is to go treasure-hunting or just stroll around, it is a nice experience that gives you a taste of Parisian culture.
-Here are 10 of the most popular markets, all easily accessible by the metro or RER train.
+Here are 6 of the wonderful markets across the city, and a few lines about a charming little spot in Le Marais – known for its antique shops and atmosphere.

 See the list of 9 of the best Paris brocantes / flea and antique markets at parisiansundays.com